World War II auxiliary hide or underground observational post.

 An auxiliary hide was a Second World War secret base, forming part of Britain’s anti-invasion defences.
 Sometimes partially underground, they were intended for the use of the British resistance in the eventuality of an invasion.
 In the event of a German invasion it was intended that saboteurs or resistance fighters should hide at the post and operate behind the invaders' lines.

-Despite some later alterations, the World War II auxiliary hide 527m south-west of Chapel Farm is a good example of its type which survives well.
-The auxiliary hide has seen little disturbance since the Second World War and includes original fittings such as two double-decker bunk beds, a wooden seat, shelves and a water tank.
+Despite some later alterations, the World War II auxiliary hide 462m south-west of Bentley Cottage is a good example of its type which survives well.
 The base is cleverly concealed and well demonstrates a significant aspect of England’s anti-invasion strategy, acting as an operating position for saboteurs following the landing of enemy forces on the south coast.

 This record has been generated from an "old county number" (OCN) scheduling record.
 These are monuments that were not reviewed under the Monuments Protection Programme and are some of our oldest designation records.

 The monument includes a World War II auxiliary hide or underground observational post surviving as upstanding and below-ground remains.
-It is situated on low-lying ground on Romney Marsh, south of Chapel Lane near Newchurch.
+It is situated on low-lying ground on Walland Marsh, north of Snargate Lane near Snargate.

 The auxiliary hide is a rectangular room 2.1m by 2.4m by 4.6m with brick-lined walls and a concrete floor and roof.
-It is concealed below-ground in the bank of a drain at the edge of a field on Romney Marsh.
+It is concealed below-ground next to a drain in a field on Walland Marsh.
 The hide is entered through 3.7m shafts at either end.
-The original hatches have been replaced by later cast-iron hatches.
-The fittings in the interior include two double-decker bunk beds, a wooden seat, shelves and a water tank.
+Iron bars in the brick work form steps down through each of the shafts into the room below.
+The interior is separated from the entrance shafts by dwarf walls and retains its original water tank but no other fittings.
+There would originally have been two sets of three-tier bunk beds, a central table, benches and cupboards along the side walls.